Dev.Chan64's Blog

 Practical Understanding

-Many organizations perceive design as a difficult and time-consuming task.
+Many organizations treat design as difficult and time-consuming.

-This is not about adding new tasks, but simply changing the order of tasks.
+This is less about adding new work and more about changing the order of work.

 Key Sentence

-Technical debt does not occur if development is not performed.
+Technical debt does not appear unless development happens.

-Therefore, if development proceeds, it must be done correctly.
+So if development happens, it needs to be done properly.

 2. Overengineering